core-infra-svcs/terraform-provider-meraki/docs/resources/networks_wireless_ssids_splash_settings.md

 Optional:

-- `enforced_systems` (Set of String) The system types that the Sentry enforces.
+- `enforced_systems` (List of String) The system types that the Sentry enforces.
 Must be included in: 'iOS, 'Android', 'macOS', and 'Windows'.
 - `strength` (String) The strength of the enforcement of selected system types.
 Must be one of: 'focused', 'click-through', and 'strict'.
 - `systems_manager_network` (Attributes) Systems Manager network targeted for sentry enrollment.. (see [below for nested schema](#nestedatt--sentry_enrollment--systems_manager_network))